camelphus/Intro-Bot-for-Discord/README.md

 Need to set sup_allowed_users to your own id, unless you want others shutting down the bot.

-Sorry if this doesn't made much sense, I'm new
+Sorry if this doesn't made much sense, first git post!!